KerryUg/Course-Work-/README.md

-this course work a log and exited pictures about the logo
+This work contains one logo and three slider images all edited using adobe photoshop